 The accounting techniques used by Xerox violated the generally accepted accounting principles (GAAP).
 Revenues were assigned to time periods in which they were not yet received.
 This resulted in inflated revenues, and also provided investors with inaccurate information on the company’s income and assets.
 It was reported that management was aware of, and even approved, these accounting methods.

 According to the initial complaint filed by the SEC:

 “The allegations in the complaint center around seven different accounting actions used, in Xerox parlance, to “close the gap” between the company’s operating results and the market’s expectations from 1997 through 2000.
 Many of these actions had the purpose and effect of accelerating Xerox’s recognition of revenue at the expense of future periods.
 According to the complaint, Xerox fraudulently disguised these actions so that investors remained unaware that the company was meeting earnings expectations only by using accounting maneuvers that could compromise future results.”

-Practices at Xerox are much different today, as the company – like many others that find themselves facing compromising charges, has learned their lesson.
-The CFO Magazine article “Xerox: New Lease on Life,” stated that prior to settling with the SEC, Xerox had already ousted executives that had participated in the accounting fraud schemes.
-Following the $10 million settlement with the SEC and the restatement of company financials from the 1997-2000 time period, Xerox began their transformation, lead by CEO Anne Mulcahy.
+Practices at Xerox are much different today, as the company – like many others that find themselves facing compromising charges – has learned its lesson.
+Before settling with the SEC, Xerox had already ousted executives who had participated in the accounting fraud schemes.
+Following the $10 million settlement with the SEC and the restatement of company financials from the 1997-2000 time period, Xerox began its transformation, lead by CEO Anne Mulcahy.

-Companies must learn from the mistakes other organizations have made in the past in order to avoid making similar ones in the future.
-Leaders must understand how to identify ways the issue could have been detected and addressed sooner.
-The ethical lapse at Xerox forced company executives to reevaluate the way accounting matters would be handled within the company, while new members were brought in to ensure that known inaccuracies were reported and corrected.
+Companies can learn from the mistakes other organizations have made to avoid making similar ones.
+The Xerox scandal forced its company executives to reevaluate the way accounting matters were handled within the company, while new members were brought in to ensure that known inaccuracies were reported and corrected.